gaearon/redux-bootstrap/README.md

 That's it, Routing, Immutable, DevTools are ready and you can start working on your app!

 Note.
 If you are looking for a sample application, you can refer to the tests in the redux-bootstrap GitHub repository to find one.
-The unit tests use a [whole redux application](https://github.com/remojansen/redux-bootstrap/blob/master/test/stubs.tsx)  and the [bootstrap function](https://github.com/remojansen/redux-bootstrap/blob/master/test/index.test.tsx#L41-L47).
+The tests use a [whole redux application](https://github.com/remojansen/redux-bootstrap/blob/master/test/stubs.tsx)  and the [bootstrap function](https://github.com/remojansen/redux-bootstrap/blob/master/test/index.test.tsx#L41-L47).

 # Using combineReducers
 Redux bootstrap uses Immutable.js.
 The `combineReducers` function from redux don't work with immutable state but you can use the `redux-immutbale` `combineReducers` function to tolve this problem: